-Note: Check to see that the sink fits properly on sink supports provided by your cabinet supplier.
+Before installing, check to see that the sink fits properly on sink supports provided by your cabinet supplier.
 Durcon does not provide sink supports.

-Using a level, check to ensure top of undermount sink is flush with top edge of cabinet, and adjust sink supports if necessary from under the sink.
+Using a level, check to ensure the top of the undermount sink is flush with top edge of cabinet, and adjust sink supports from under the sink, if necessary.

-After sink is positioned, be careful not to move it as you set the worksurface.
+After the sink is positioned, be careful not to move it as you set the worksurface.

-Wipe rim of sink and contact points on the bottom of worksurface with a rag dipped in lacquer thinner or distilled water.
+Wipe rim of sink and contact points on the bottom of the worksurface with a rag dipped in lacquer thinner or distilled water.

-Apply a small bead of silicone sealant to the top edge of sink.
+Apply a small bead of silicone sealant to the top edge of the sink.

-Apply a dab of epoxy adhesive at each corner of sink cabinet.
+Apply a dab of epoxy adhesive at each corner of the sink cabinet.

-Place a bead of silicone under the inside of the sink cutout and the sink.
+Place a bead of silicone under the inside of the sink cutout, and the sink.